datascience/photohawk/README.md

 * Peak absolute error
 * Structured similarity metric

-Additionally it packages the implementation as a [Taverna](http://www.taverna.org.uk/) plugin for use in a Taverna workflow.
+Additionally photohawk can be used as a command line app and it packages the implementation as a [Taverna](http://www.taverna.org.uk/) plugin for use in a Taverna workflow.

+## Command line

+### Build
+To build the library and plugin, follow these steps:

+1. Clone the repository
+2. Go into the repository folder
+3. Build the project using maven
+<pre>mvn package</pre>
+This will create the jar files `photohawk-commandline-VERSION.jar` and `photohawk-commandline-VERSION-jar-with-dependencies.jar` in the target folder `photohawk-commandline/target`.
+4. Run the jar with `java -jar photohawk-commandline/target/photohawk-commandline-VERSION-jar-with-dependencies.jar`

+## Taverna plugin

-## Build
+### Build
 To build the library and plugin, follow these steps:

 1. Clone the repository